History is how we learn about our world and ourselves.

 High school history starts with a two-year course in American history.
 Students in the 11th grade focus on geography and world cultures, which takes a special interest in looking at how human cultures have developed based on the very different natural environments surrounding them.
 Twelfth grade students study world history and start with ancient civilizations.

 - American History

 We start by studying early American history, including Native American cultures, the first European contact, and the formation of American political institutions.
 The second year deals with the emergence of the United States as a growing nation and its political history up to modern times.
 One of the highlights of the ninth grade year is our trip to Plimoth Plantation to learn about Native American and early Puritan culture.
 Another popular project occurs in the unit on the American industrial revolution, when students explore Henry Ford’s invention of the assembly line—by manufacturing pizza bagels.

-Geography and World CulturesIn junior year students start by exploring the different ecological systems of our planet and looking at how different human cultures have developed based on the natural environment.
+Geography and World CulturesIn their junior year, students start by exploring the different ecological systems of our planet and looking at how different human cultures have developed based on the natural environment.
 We then move on to explore human relationships, governments, religion and traditions.
-One of our most popular assignments is "Make Your Own Country," where students conceive of and describe a nation from scratch, applying their knowledge of existing world cultures.
-This assignment often results in creative, entertaining and impressive posters, flags, essays and presentations that go above and beyond what the project requires.
+For example, one of our most popular assignments has been “Make Your Own Country.”
+Students have created of a nation, applying their knowledge of existing world cultures with posters, flags, essays and presentations that go above and beyond what the project requires.

 For Dearborn Academy course descriptions, please download the course catalog.